MayankSingh0928/gen-ai-dashboard/README.md

 🔥 Deployment

-The project is deployed at: Live Demo
+The project is deployed at: https://gen-ai-dashboard1.onrender.com

 📌 Approach Summary